 -Heikki Hovi / Ghost Of Youth

-Thank you for reading our metronome circle of experience.
-We hope this blog post inspires you to ditch the click and break out of its chains.
-Try it and please leave your comments or questions below.
+Thank you for reading my metronome circle of experience.
+I hope this blog post inspires you to ditch the click and break out of its chains.
+Try it and please leave your comments and questions below.
 Stay tuned for more blog posts about studio related topics and music in general.
 Thank you again for reading and all the very best!

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience working with bands and artists from all over the world.